- Nuclear Power

 - Environmental Health

 Oregon PSR is working to prevent the promotion or facilitation of any coal export infrastructure or related transportation in our region.
 As a group of health care professionals, providers and public health advocates, we understand the significant risks to human health posed by these massive proposed coal shipments across our state and through our communities.
-We have circulated a number of letters to Governor Kitzhaber and other policy makers as part of our campaign.
-If you are a physican (MD, DO, ND, etc.), we have a special letter designed for you, and another if you are a health professional or public health advocate.
+We circulated a number of letters to Oregon and Washington decision makers and federal agencies as part of our campaign.

 Watch this fascinating three-minute video highlighting plans to export dirty U.S. coal to Asia.
 Local voices from Longview, Bellingham, Hood River, and Portland share how coal trains and terminals will harm their communities.